 Rubiano-Galvis, S. (2013). "¿Más allá de los escoltas y los chamanes?
 Enfoque diferencial y protección de líderes indígenas en medio del conflicto armado" [Beyond bodyguards and shamans?
 Differential focus and protection of indigenous leaders in the midst of the armed conflict].
 Revista de Derecho Público No. 31, December 2013.

-2014 Grant for doctoral studies.
-Fulbright Commission in Colombia and COLCIENCIAS.
+2014 Grant for doctoral studies, Fulbright - MinCiencias.

 ESPM 165: International Rural Development Policy (Spring 2020)